kjolley/BIGSdb_documentation/rest.rst

 **Response:** Object containing some or all of the following key/value pairs:

 * provenance [object] - set of key/value pairs.
-Keys are defined by calling the :ref:`/fields route<db_fields>`.
+Keys are defined by calling the :ref:`/fields route<db_fields>` route.
 The fields will vary by database but will always contain the following:

   * id [integer]
   * sender [string] - :ref:`URI to user details<db_users_user_id>` of sender